Jona1302/My-Dotfiles/README.md

       chmod +x ~/.config/waybar/scripts/*

-**Dont forget to enable teh installed packages**
+**7. Dont forget to enable teh installed packages**

     sudo systemctl enable --now bluetooth.service && \
     systemctl --user enable --now pipewire pipewire-pulse wireplumber

-**6. Last but no least we have to chainge the shell from bash to zsh by running:**
+**7. Last but no least we have to chainge the shell from bash to zsh by running:**

 - change shell